r-ahmed2022/hello-rails-back-end/README.md

 # 📖 Hello Rails Back End <a name="about-project"></a>

 A practice setup of a back end Rails app that is accessed by a React based app.
-Click this [hello-rails-back-end](https://github.com/r-ahmed2022/hello-rails-back-end) link to access the frontend app's repo.
+Click this [hello-react-front-end](https://github.com/r-ahmed2022/hello-react-front-end) link to access the frontend app's repo. cd
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>